Georgeanne R. Caughlan

 Georgeanne (Jan) Caughlan (née Robertson; 25 October 1916 – 3 January 1994) was an American astrophysicist known for her work on stellar energy generation.
-Her compilation of experimental data of the rates of nuclear reactions was instrumental in establishing the theory of nucleosynthesis that led to a Nobel Prize for William A. Fowler.
+Her compilation of experimental data on the rates of nuclear reactions was instrumental in establishing the theory of nucleosynthesis that led to a Nobel Prize for William A. Fowler.

 Life

 Georgeanne Robertson was born on 25 October 1916, the fourth of five children of George Duncan and Anna (McLeod) Robertson, in Montesano, Washington.
 She attended the University of Washington where she received a bachelor's degree in physics in 1937.

 She married Charles Caughlan, a chemist, in 1936, with whom she had four children.
 She and Charles divorced in the early 1970s.

 After her children grew up, she started her doctoral studies at the University of Washington, receiving her PhD in 1964.

 She died on 3 January 1994.

 Career

 Caughlan joined Montana State University in 1957 as an instructor.
-Between 1961–63, she was a summer research fellow at Caltech, working with William A. Fowler on stellar energy generation.
+Between 1961 and 1963, she was a summer research fellow at Caltech, working with William A. Fowler on stellar energy generation.
 She became an assistant professor at Montana State University in 1961, proceeding to a full professorship in 1974.
 Upon her retirement in 1984, she was made Professor Emerita.